A live-in nanny will be able to provide more constant care for your children because they stay in your home.

 The household is responsible for providing meals for the nanny.
 Naturally, each nanny is likely to have their own personal likes and dislikes, all should be taken into account and discussed prior to the appointment.

 You should also take in to account any special dietary requirements.
 And don’t forget, just like anyone else, a nanny may like variety in their meals and something a little special from time to time.

 The nanny is an employee and so you are required to pay a regular salary to them and pay tax and national insurance.

 Absolutely, just like any employee, the nanny is entitled to statutory holidays, currently a minimum of 4 weeks a year, not including bank holidays, which amount to an additional 8 days a year.
 These are paid holidays too.

 How the nanny takes holidays is between you and them.
 Some employers require a nanny to take a two week break and then the remaining time as they see fit and which fits with the family's plans.

 It may be that a family requires the nanny to accompany them on holiday too, but then that’s your holiday, not the nanny’s and so you must cover all expenses.
 It’s usually best to have these discussions and come to an agreement prior to employment.

-The benefits of a live-in nanny are clear
+The clear benefits of hiring a live-in nanny